 And Beyond: Embracing Change In Your Journey

 Your Care Team wants you to succeed, and is dedicated to supporting you in making the best decisions for yourself.
-As human beings, we are constantly undergoing changes, so our goals and treatment will too.
+As human beings, we are constantly undergoing changes, so our goals and alcohol recovery timeline will too.
 As time goes on, you and your therapist may decide to meet every other week instead of weekly.
 You and your physician may meet less frequently about your medication.
 Working with your Care Team will ensure your decisions are personalized and informed, and that you have resources at your fingertips whenever you need them.

 Like other types of self care (working out, meditation, skincare, intuiting eating), finding sustainable habits that work for you is key.
 And while care can feel preventative, not responsive, it means you’re setting yourself up to confront life’s challenges as your most perseverant, present self.

 Lastly, remember that alcohol use disorder is a medical condition, with a medical solution.
-Seeking treatment is an act of self-care, and something to be proud of.
+Seeking online alcohol treatment is an act of self-care, and something to be proud of.
 With a Care Team dedicated to you, your alcohol recovery timeline will begin to crystalize as you learn more about yourself and undergo enriching changes.
 With longer term sobriety or moderation, a profound sense of clarity will emerge.
-Not to mention, the lasting health benefits to the immune system, liver, blood pressure, and much more.
+Not to mention, the lasting health benefits to the immune system, liver, blood pressure, mental health and much more.

 And if today is as far ahead as you’re ready to look, that’s okay too.
 Each day holds new potential.
 You can visit the free Monument Community to hear from others about their experiences, and attend therapist-moderated support groups to check in with yourself and others.
 If you’re not already working with a Care Team, explore medication to stop drinking and alcohol therapy to cultivate your own personalized, holistic treatment plan.
 One day at a time, over time, can amount to incredible things.